 Site Allocations and Designations Reference Site Name

-SA4 Packet Boat House
+SA28 St Andrews Park

-SA23 St Andrews Park
+SA14 Master Brewer and Hillingdon Circus

-SA24 Master Brewer and Hillingdon Circus
+SA37 Former Coal Depot

-Packet Boat House as a change of use application is not subject to the Sequential and Exception Tests.
-It is also clear that a large proportion of St Andrews Park and the Master Brewer and Hillingdon Circus sites are within Flood Zone 1.
+4.3.
+It is clear that a large proportion of St Andrews Park, the Master Brewer and Hillingdon Circus, and the Former Coal Depot sites are within Flood Zone 1.
 Therefore a sequential approach within the sites could be used to avoid areas at risk, and the built development permitted only in areas outside the floodplain.
 These sites therefore pass the Sequential Test.
-The flood risk to these sites is explored further within Chapter 6.
+The flood risk to these sites is explored further within Chapter 6.Employment and industrial